 «Figure 5 Implementation steps»

 Before the implementation process begins, Nets recommends organizing a technical workshop (1).
+This can be held locally, by phone or skype.
 The purpose is for the customer and Nets to review the planned Nets Share solution, identify the required changes and preferred setup at e-Boks with the customer, and prepare a shared timetable for the implementation.
 In addition to setting clear shared objectives, efficient implementation is achieved by addressing ambiguities and special requirements at an early stage.

 Before implementation can commence, Nets must have some required information in place, such as company information and, how the customer wishes to appear in e-Boks so that we are able to carry out the required configuration in our systems (2).
 This information is obtained from registration forms for Nets Share and e-Boks, which your Nets sales representative ensures is filled out and handed over to the (Nets Share) Support team.